 - Ho una penna rossa and not Ho una

 rossapenna.
 We can’t put rossa before penna.

-Some adjectives can be put before and after a noun, changing the value of the noun itself:
+Some adjectives however, can be put before or after a noun, changing the value of the noun itself.

 The adjective bello belongs to this second category.
 We can put it before or after the noun.